sst/guide/_chapters/configure-aws-amplify.md

 layout: post
 title: Configure AWS Amplify
 date: 2017-01-12 12:00:00
-description: Use the information of our AWS resources to configure AWS Amplify in our React app.
+description: We are going to use the information of our AWS resources to configure AWS Amplify in our React app.
 We'll call the Amplify.configure() method when our app first loads.
 context: frontend
 code: frontend
 comments_id: 37
 ---

-To allow our React app to talk to the AWS resources that we created while creating our backend, we'll be using a library called [AWS Amplify](https://github.com/aws/aws-amplify).
+To allow our React app to talk to the AWS resources that we created (in the backend section of the tutorial), we'll be using a library called [AWS Amplify](https://github.com/aws/aws-amplify).

 AWS Amplify provides a few simple modules (Auth, API, and Storage) to help us easily connect to our backend.
 Let's get started.